This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-The internet giants including YouTube, Reddit, Facebook, Twitter, and Wikipedia are using Memcached to boost the page load time.
-Google App Engine, Microsoft Azure, IBM Bluemix and Amazon Web Services also offer Memcached service through an API.
+Internet giants like YouTube, Reddit, Facebook, Twitter, and Wikipedia rely on Memcached to boost their page load times.
+Even major cloud services providers such as Google App Engine, Microsoft Azure, IBM Bluemix, and Amazon Web Services offer Memcached services through their APIs.

 According to the official Memcached website, Memcached is a: